imaique/Minesweeper/README.md

 # Minesweeper
- (IN PROGRESS) Minesweeper game using HTML & Javascript
+ (IN PROGRESS) Minesweeper game using Javascript